How Much House Can You Really Afford?

 When figuring out how much of your income should go toward a mortgage, keep these guidelines in mind:

-• Stay under 28% of gross income for mortgage payments
+• Stay under 28% of gross income for your mortgage payments (front-end ratio)

-• Aim for a home that costs about 2x your annual income
+• Aim for a home priced at roughly 2 to 2.5 times your annual income

 Try to target the low end of your price range.
 That way, if your dream home comes along and stretches your budget slightly, you'll have some flexibility.